Cleveland is a summer city.

 We’ve written about our favorite Cleveland beaches in more detail in another post, but here are a few of our local favorites:

 - Edgewater Beach – Probably the most popular and most well-known beach in Cleveland, this large beach within sight of downtown is the place to be in the summer months.
-Also in Edgewater Park you can find a fishing pier, volleyball courts, one of the Cleveland Script signs, and sometimes food trucks.
+Also in Edgewater Park you can find a fishing pier, volleyball courts, a large concession area, one of the Cleveland Script signs, and even a dog beach.

 - Huntington Beach – Found in Bay Village west of Cleveland, this beach is one of the nicest in the Cleveland area.
 The sandy beach lies within Huntington Reservation, which has three miles of nature trails you can also enjoy if you get tired of the water.